 This procurement is subject to the Federal Transportation Administration Buy America Requirements in 49 CFR 661.
 A Buy America Certificate, if required format (see Form of Proposal or Bid Form) must be completed and submitted with the proposal.
 A proposal that does not include the certificate shall be considered non-responsive.
 A waiver from the Buy America Provision may be sought by the District if grounds for the waiver exist.
 Section 165a of the Surface Transportation Act of 1982 permits FTA participation on this Contract only if steel and manufactured products used in the Contract are produced in the United States.
-In order for rolling stock to qualify as a domestic end product, the cost of components produced in the United States must exceed sixty percent (60%) of the cost of all components, and final assembly must take place in the United States.
+In order for rolling stock to qualify as a domestic end product, the cost of components produced in the United States.

-12 0 DISADVANTAGED BUSINESS ENTERPRISE (DBE) PARTICIPATION
+12.0 DISADVANIAGED BUSINESS ENTERPRISE (DBE) PARTICIPATION

-12 1 Policy
+12.1 Policy